uwmadison-chm/csat_redcap/README.md

 Output is in the `output` folder; `output/csat.zip` is a finished instrument ready to upload into REDCap.

 The `rebuild` script will build a new REDCap instrument zip file.

+Written by Nate Vack <njvack@wisc.edu>.
+Yes, I know it is terrible.